GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ### Creating a private GKE cluster

-In order to provide external connectivity to GKE private clusters, you need to create a [Cloud NAT Gateway](https://cloud.google.com/nat/docs/overview).
+In order to provide external connectivity to GKE private clusters, you need to create a [Cloud NAT gateway](https://cloud.google.com/nat/docs/overview).

-1. Create and reserve an external IP address for the NAT Gateway.
+1. Create and reserve an external IP address for the NAT gateway:

         gcloud compute addresses create us-east1-nat-ip \
             --region=us-east1

-1. Create Cloud NAT gateway for the private GKE cluster.
+1. Create a Cloud NAT gateway for the private GKE cluster:

         gcloud compute routers create rtr-us-east1 \
             --network=default \